 For more information, please visit the website NHS Bowel Cancer Screening

 Breast Screening (or Mammography) is offered routinely to women aged from 50 up to their 71st birthday every 3 years.
-Older women can self-refer.
+Older women can self-refer by calling 01524 518699.
 Women are called by GP practice.
-Patients registered at Garstang Medical Practice are due to be called for screening in Winter 2020.
+Patients registered at Garstang Medical Practice are currently being called for screening.
+Unfortunately, due to the pause in breast screening services during the COVID-19 pandemic, there has been a delay in patients receiving their invitations.
+Please see Breast Screening - North Lancashire & South Cumbria for more information.

 About 1 in 8 women in the UK are diagnosed with breast cancer during their lifetime.
 If it's detected early, treatment is more successful and there's a good chance of recovery.